ropensci/qualtRics/README.md

 2. [useLabels](https://api.qualtrics.com/docs/create-response-export): Logical.
 TRUE to export survey responses as Choice Text or FALSE to export survey responses as values.
 3. **convertStandardColumns:** Logical.
 If TRUE, then the `getSurvey()` function will convert general data columns (first name, last name, lat, lon, ip address, startdate, enddate etc.) to their proper format.
 Defaults to TRUE.
 4. [useLocalTime](https://api.qualtrics.com/docs/dates-and-times): Logical.
 Use local timezone to determine response date values?
 Defaults to FALSE.
-5. **dateWarning:** Logical.
+5. **datewarning:** Logical.
 Once per session, qualtRics will emit a warning about date conversion for surveys.
 You can turn this warning off by changing the flag to FALSE.
 Defaults to TRUE.

 You can change some of these options without having to pass the `api_token` or `root_url` parameters every time as long as you have registered the api token and root url previously: